 Remember to subscribe to my free, Gracious Pantry Newsletter to receive all my latest recipes in your inbox!
 Click here to sign up!

 MORE HEALTHY STUFFED VEGETABLE RECIPES:

 A delicious, hearty side dish that is filling enough to be a main meal!

 - 1/4 cup dried cranberries (fruit juice sweetened)

 - 1/4 tsp. dried, ground sage

-- Bake at 350 F. for about 1 hour, or until the squash is easily pierced with a fork or knife.
+Bake in a large casserole dish for about 1 hour, or until the squash is easily pierced with a fork or knife.
 (My squash was very large and thick, so it took 1 1/2 hours to bake.